chrisradford/chiketto/README.md

 Chiketto::Event.search 'name'
 ```

-Finally, for now, Chiketto allows you to list out all the possible Categories on the Eventbrite API, returning an Array of Category objects.
+Chiketto also allows you to list out all the possible Categories on the Eventbrite API, returning an Array of Category objects.

 ```ruby
 Chiketto::Category.list
 ```

+For more supported objects, API calls, and methods, I suggest looking at the source code.

 ## Contributing